 Is Sexual Attraction Important in a Relationship?

-How important sexual attraction is in a relationship depends on the partners involved.
-For some, sexual attraction takes a backseat to how they feel about their partner emotionally, or may not factor in at all, such as with asexual people.
-For others, sex is central to how they form connections and that initial physical spark is needed for the relationship to progress further.
+How much sexual attraction matters in a relationship really depends on the people involved.
+For some, emotional connection is everything, and sexual attraction might not matter much—or at all, like for many asexual people.
+For others, sex is a big part of how they bond, and that initial spark is what helps the relationship move forward.

-Backe says, “While physical attraction plays an important evolutionary role in reproduction, there’s nothing to say that a lack of sexual attraction will negatively impact a relationship,” Backe explains.
-Additionally, the mental is what matters most: “Mental attraction is a prerequisite for maintaining a lasting, healthy relationship.
+As Backe puts it, “While physical attraction plays an important evolutionary role in reproduction, there’s nothing to say that a lack of sexual attraction will negatively impact a relationship.”
+He adds, “Mental attraction is a prerequisite for maintaining a lasting, healthy relationship.
 Someone who is in love with, but not attracted to, an individual should still pursue this love connection as this is the connection that will last.”

 Why Am I Not Attracted to My Partner?